Szymon-Michalak/Swift-Algorithms/ThreeDifferentLetters/ThreeDifferentLettersProblem.md

-# Three different letters
+# Three Different Letters

-## Problem
+## Problem Description

-Write a function that accepts two strings, and returns true if they are identical in length but have no more than three different letters, taking case and string order into account.
+Write a function that accepts two strings and returns `true` if they are identical in length but have no more than three different letters, taking case and string order into account.

-#### Input
+## Input

-Function accepts two strings as arguments.
+- Two strings.

-#### Output
+## Output

-Function should return true if the strings are identical in length but have no more than three different letters, taking case and string order into account.
+- A boolean value: `true` if the strings are identical in length but have no more than three different letters, `false` otherwise.

-#### Constraints
+## Constraints

-N/A
+- The function should take case and string order into account.
+- Both strings must be of the same length to be considered.

-#### Example
+## Example
 > **Input:**
 > "Clamp"
 > "Cramp"
+>
 > **Output:**
 > true
+>
+> **Explanation:**
+> The strings "Clamp" and "Cramp" have the same length and only one different letter ('l' in "Clamp" and 'r' in "Cramp").

 > **Input:**
 > "Clamp"
 > "Crams"
+>
 > **Output:**
 > true
+>
+> **Explanation:**
+> The strings "Clamp" and "Crams" have the same length and exactly three different letters ('l', 'p' in "Clamp" and 'r', 's' in "Crams").

 > **Input:**
 > "Clamp"
 > "Grams"
+>
 > **Output:**
 > true
+>
+> **Explanation:**
+> The strings "Clamp" and "Grams" have the same length and exactly three different letters ('C', 'l', 'p' in "Clamp" and 'G', 'r', 's' in "Grams").

 > **Input:**
 > "Clamp"
 > "Grans"
+>
 > **Output:**
 > false
+>
+> **Explanation:**
+> The strings "Clamp" and "Grans" have more than three different letters.

 > **Input:**
 > "Clamp"
 > "Clam"
+>
 > **Output:**
 > false
+>
+> **Explanation:**
+> The strings "Clamp" and "Clam" do not have the same length.

 > **Input:**
 > "clamp"
 > "maple"
+>
 > **Output:**
 > false
+>
+> **Explanation:**
+> The strings "clamp" and "maple" have more than three different letters and do not meet the criteria.